danwigrizer/mac-setup/Git/README.md

 brew install git
 ```

-When done, to test that it installed properly you can run:
+When done, restart terminal to test that it installed properly you can run:

 ```sh
 git --version
 ```

-And `which git` should output `/usr/local/bin/git`.
+And `which git` should output `/opt/homebrew/bin/git` (New to Mac M1).

 Next, we'll define your Git user (should be the same name and email you use for [GitHub](https://github.com/)):